saurabhLearns/saurabhLearns/README.md

 ### Hi there 👋

+Im too lazy and busy to work on this.
+Expect something here in like... a decade... maybe? or more than that?
+I donnow.

 <!--
 **ShuRiknS/ShuRiknS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.